Powered by SchoolDash

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.

 Destinations: Below average.
-The proportions of students going on to education, training or work at the ages of 16 and 18 are both quite low.
+The proportion of students going on to education or training at 16 is quite low, while at 18 (allowing for attainment) it is roughly average.
 Show details

 Progress: Poor.
 Up to age 16 it is poor, while at ages 16-18 it is below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)